Regulation of Care

 restriction on contact with, or visits to, or from friends, parents or other

-relatives other than in accordance with a court order;
+relatives other than in accordance with a court order or as may be agreed

 (d) any